Nick Cave: 2000–present (as of 2025)

 and was also set up at the international Weekend of War and Peace, Paris on 10 and 11 November 2018 performed by L' Orchestre philharmonique de Radio France at Cité de la Musique (Philharmonie de Paris) with live television broadcasting on Arte and France Musique.

 In 2020, Cave wrote the libretto for L.I.T.A.N.I.E.S, a trance-minimal chamber opera by Nicholas Lens.
 A recording produced by both writers was released by Deutsche Grammophon.

 In 2004, Cave said: "I'm forever near a stereo saying, 'What the fuck is this garbage?'
 And the answer is always the Red Hot Chili Peppers."
 The line is widely quoted in discourse around the band; their bassist, Flea, a fan of Cave, wrote that it had hurt him.
-In 2025, Cave wrote an apology on his website, saying it was "an offhand and somewhat uncharitable remark" with "no malice intended", and announced that he had recently contributed to a record by Flea.
+In 2025, Cave wrote an apology on his website, saying it was "an offhand and somewhat uncharitable remark" with "no malice intended", and announced that he will appear on Flea's 2026 solo debut album Honora.